DigiRite – Build Instructions

 13. The address D:\boost\boost_1_67_0 needs to be changed to the address of the location of boost on your PC.

-Open File Explorer and navigate to the location of Boost 1.67.0.
-Right-click in the address field and select “Copy”.
+Open File Explorer and navigate to the location of Boost 1.67.0 and copy the address.

 14. In the file WsjtxBoost.props, highlight the address D:\boost\boost_1_67_0, right-click and select “Paste”.
 Ensure a trailing semi-colon and no backslash after the address.